SasiriChathurika/rotation-angle-detection-for-pick-place-robots/README.md

 ## Features

-*   **Rotation Angle Detection:** Accurately determines the rotation angle of objects.
+*   **Rotation Angle Detection:** Accurately determines the rotation angle of objects, enabling robots to grasp objects regardless of their orientation.
+This is a direct improvement in pick and place applications compared to traditional approaches which requires complex pre-alignment systems.
-*   **Real-Time Processing:** Processes video frames in real-time for timely angle updates.
+*   **Real-Time Processing:** Processes video frames in real-time for timely angle updates, allowing for responsive robot control in dynamic environments.
-*   **Feature-Based Matching:** Utilizes SIFT features and FLANN matching for robust object recognition.
+*   **Feature-Based Matching:** Utilizes SIFT features and FLANN matching for robust object recognition, improving reliability compared to systems relying on template matching.
-*   **Homography Estimation:** Employs homography estimation with RANSAC for accurate transformation calculation.
+*   **Homography Estimation:** Employs homography estimation with RANSAC for accurate transformation calculation, enabling precise robot movements even with imperfect image data.
-*   **Pick-and-Place Integration:** Designed for easy integration with pick-and-place robotic systems.
+*   **Pick-and-Place Integration:** Designed for easy integration with pick-and-place robotic systems, simplifying the deployment of automated solutions in manufacturing and logistics.
+This offers improved adaptability to changing object positions and orientations.

 ## Installation